An index theorem for Z/2-harmonic spinors branching along a graph: Analysis of when is an admissible graph

-Next, assume first that the metric $g$ is Euclidean near $p_j$ and $\Si$ is a union of straight rays in this ball.
-Given a nonindicial weight $\mu$ at $p_j$, we constructed in the last subsection an operator
+Next, assume first that the metric $g$ is Euclidean near $q_j$ and $\Si$ is a union of straight rays in this ball.
+Given a nonindicial weight $\mu$ at $q_j$, we constructed in the proof of Proposition \ref{4.19} an operator

 which satisfies

 The error terms vanish identically in this model case.
 Let $G_{\calV}$ denote the `union' of these local inverses.

 In the general case,